Aryan9901/guess-the-number/README.md

 and many more, including code architecture and reusability

 ## <a name="howtoplay">🤸 How to Play</a>

+Follow these steps to play this game.

+- Open index.html in your web browser.
+- Enter your guess in the input field provided.
+- Click the "Submit" button to submit your guess.
+- Receive immediate feedback on whether your guess is too high or too low.
+- Keep guessing until you correctly guess the number!

+  ## <a name="quick-setup">🤸 Quick Setup</a>

 Follow these steps to set up the project locally on your machine.